QuantEcon/lecture-python-intro/lectures/olg.md

 In equilibrium, savings at time $t$ equals investment at time $t$, which equals capital supply at time $t+1$.

-Equilibrium is obtained by equating this supply with demand for capital from firms.
+Equilibrium is computed by equating these quantities, setting

-Specifically we have

 ```{math}
 :label: equilibrium_1